Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.

 In Sophos Firewall web admin> Diagnostics > Packet capture, toggle off packet capture, set the packet capture filter to "host 10.176.200.51 or host 10.176.200.52", and then toggle to turn on the packet capture.

-We can see the FTP traffic from LAN PC to the external FTP server is controlled by firewall rule ID 5.
+We can see the FTP traffic from the LAN PC to the external FTP server is controlled by firewall rule ID 5.

 The next step is to check if the FTP session is dropped by application control.

-Go to Log Viewer > Application filter, it shows the FTP traffic is dropped, and application is "FTP Base".
+Go to Log Viewer > Application filter.
+It shows the FTP traffic is dropped, and application is "FTP Base".

 Therefore, Sophos Firewall dropped the FTP connection as configured.